warnerpr-cyan/ftp-cloudfs/README.rst

 The object storage has a limit on the size of a single uploaded object (by default this is 5GB).
 Files larger than that can be split in parts and merged back on the fly using a manifest file.

-ftp-cloudfs supports this transparently setting the `split-large-files` configuration token to the number of megabytes to want to use for each part (disabled by default).
+ftp-cloudfs supports this transparently with the *split-large-files* configuration token, setting it to the number of megabytes wanted to use for each part (disabled by default).

-When a `FILE` is larger than the specified amount of MB, a `FILE.part` directory will be created and `n` parts will be created splitting the file automatically.
+When a *FILE* is larger than the specified amount of MB, a *FILE.part* directory will be created and *n* parts will be created splitting the file automatically.
 The original file name will be used to store the manifest.
 If the original file is downloaded, the parts will be served as it was a single file.